sanishkr/song-visualiser/README.md

-# NextJS boilerplate with Tailwind CSS and Styled-Components
+# Spotify ReadOnly | NextJS boilerplate with Tailwind CSS and Styled-Components

 It provides the best of all worlds.
 ***